jitsi/jitsi-meet/doc/mobile.md

     It will be launched on the connected Android device.

 ## Debugging

-The official documentation on [debugging] is quite extensive, it is the preferred method for debugging.
+The official documentation on [debugging] is quite extensive and specifies the preferred method for debugging.

-**NOTE**: When using Chrome Developer Tools for debugging the JavaScript code is being interpreted by Chrome's V8 engine, instead of JSCore which React Native uses.
+**NOTE**: When using Chrome Developer Tools for debugging the JavaScript source code is being interpreted by Chrome's V8 engine, instead of JSCore which React Native uses.
 It's important to keep this in mind due to potential differences in supported JavaScript features.

 [Android Studio]: https://developer.android.com/studio/index.html
 [debugging]: https://facebook.github.io/react-native/docs/debugging.html